| Microwaves & RF August 1999

 for gain (M21) and return-loss (M11) characteristics

+centered at the design frequency.
 Figure 5 indicates that the gain specification has been met, while Fig.

 6 shows the quality of the input and output match.